 - Report of the Seminar Assessment at the First Level of Healthcare [in Spanish]

-- Lecture by Prof. Barbara Starfield at the University of the Republic
+- Lecture by Prof. Barbara Starfield at the Universidad de la República

-IA-PCAT carries out collaborative projects focused on the cross-cultural adaptation, validation studies, implementation and interpretation of results through the use of PCAT model for assessment of health care at the first level.
+IA-PCAT carries out collaborative projects focused on the cross-cultural adaptation, viability and reliability studies, implementation and interpretation of results through the use of PCAT model for assessment of health care at the first level.

 Currently, reseachers from eleven countries conform the IA-PCAT network: Argentina, Bolivia, Brasil, Chile, Colombia, Costa Rica, Ecuador, España, México, Perú y Uruguay.
 What is more, research groups from Honduras, Guatemala, Dominican Republic and Portugal have expressed interest in starting work lines with the PCAT model.